Only proceed with this next step once the CloudFormation stack shows CREATE_COMPLETE status.

 kubectl

-Run this command to configure kubectl
+Run this command to configure kubectl to connect to the cluster

 aws eks update-kubeconfig --name $(aws eks list-clusters | jq -r .clusters[0])

 Verify you are connected.
-You should see dynatrace-workshop
+You should see dynatrace-workshop as part of the output.

 kubectl config current-context